reframe-hpc/reframe/docs/manpage.rst

    This option can also be set using the :envvar:`RFM_COLORIZE` environment variable or the :js:attr:`colorize` general configuration parameter.

+.. option:: --upgrade-config-file=OLD[:NEW]

+   Upgrades a ReFrame configuration file ``OLD`` written using the old configuration syntax to the new syntax and places it in ``NEW`` if given, otherwise a new file is created.

 .. option:: -v, --verbose